dvsa/jwt-authorizor-lambda/README.md

 - `AZURE_CLIENT_ID`
 - `COGNITO_CLIENT_ID(_[0-9]+)?` - Allows either single client id or multiple

+The following are optional environment variables which can be set.

 - `IS_MOCK` - WARNING: Setting this to `true` will always return an authorised policy for any token (the token will not be verified).
+- `ENABLE_CONFIGURATION_FILE` - Setting this to `true` will turn on functionality to build an authorised policy based on a permissions configuration file.
+- `CONFIGURATION_FILE_PATH` - Location of permissions configuration file, read when `ENABLE_CONFIGURATION_FILE` is `true`.

 ## Development